Ermin17/pautoskip/README.md

+# NOTE: As of the most recent Spotify version, this no longer works due to the advertisement changes.
+Working on a fix.
 # PAutoSkip (Podcast Auto Skip)

 PAutoSkip is an Android app that automatically skips ads during Spotify podcasts.
 It detects when an ad is playing and seamlessly fast-forwards to resume your podcast without interruptions.